ksator/continuous-integration-with-python/README.md

 ```
 sudo pip install pytest pytest-cov coveralls
 ```
+Actually, coveralls installation is not required locally. it is used by Travis CI  to push coverage report to the Coveralls service.

 Travis CI:
 to test with Travis CI, you need a github account.